-Take a break after a few hours to refresh, have a snack and get some fresh air.
+Take a break after a few hours to refresh, have a snack, and get some fresh air.
 Most likely there will be other attendees doing the same thing.
-Use this an opportunity to chat them up!
+Use this as an opportunity to chat them up!

-Tip: Visit the restroom to freshen up before you go back on the exhibit hall floor.
+Tip: Visit the restroom to freshen up before you go back to the exhibit hall floor.